trovares/trovares_connector/testing/_sources/index.rst

    python -m pip install xgt_connector

-If you don't have Trovares xGT, it is available through the AWS Marketplace or you can use the `Developer version of xGT with Docker <https://hub.docker.com/r/trovares/xgt>`_:
+If you don't have Rocketgraph xGT, it is available through the AWS Marketplace or you can use the `Developer version of xGT with Docker <https://hub.docker.com/r/trovares/xgt>`_:

 .. code-block:: bash